Abdiflame/Seq2Seq-Translator-Models/README.md

-# sequenceToSequence
+# Welcome to Sequence to Sequence models repository
-Seq2Seq models using AutoEncoders.
+Here I present several Seq2Seq models using AutoEncoders and their variations, applied to translator, chatbot and sequence reconstruction applications.

 ## Movies Dataset
 ### Cornell Movie Corpus